lwjglgamedev/lwjglbook-bookcontents-leg/chapter17/chapter17.md

 * The texture coordinates.
 * The model view matrix.

 The first thing we do in that function is to check if this material has a normal map associated or not.
 If not, we just simply use the vertex normal as usual.
-If it has a normal map, we the normal data stored in the normal texture map associated to the current texture coordinates.
+If it has a normal map, we use the normal data stored in the normal texture map associated to the current texture coordinates.

 Remember that the colour we get are the normal coordinates, but since they are stored as RGB values they are contained in the range [0, 1].
 We need to transform them to be in the range [-1, 1], so we just multiply by two and subtract 1 .
 Then, we normalize that value and transform it to view model coordinate space (as with the vertex normal).